 I’m constantly looking for ways to streamline healthy eating in our house.
-One thing I’ve learned about myself in my quest to keep up a healthy diet—if it ain’t easy, I’m probably not going to follow through.
-That’s why I’m such a big fan of single serving yogurts.
-They are inherently portion controlled, super easy, tasty and full of healthy fats, protein and probiotics.
+One thing I’ve learned about myself is if it ain’t easy, I’m probably not going to follow through.
+That’s why I’m such a big fan of single-serving yogurts.
+They are super easy to meal prep and are a great grab-and-go breakfast or snack.
+Plus, they’re tasty and full of healthy fats, protein, and probiotics.

 Unfortunately, there are also quite a few things that I don’t love about single serving yogurts.
 I really hate all the waste they create.
 We try to reuse our leftover yogurt containers wherever possible (and recycle if we can’t reuse), but that’s still generating way more waste than I feel comfortable with.
 I also don’t love the price.
 If you hit a good sale, you can maybe get organic yogurt for $1 per single-serving container (which averages around 6 ounces).
 By making my own yogurt from organic milk, I can get a full gallon of yogurt for about $5.
 A gallon at single serving prices=$21.
 That’s a hefty savings when you eat as much yogurt as we do.

-On top, I just put my standard, plain homemade yogurt.
-If you aren’t into making your own yogurt (although, side note, you should be—it’s so easy and cheap!), you can just as easily buy the large tubs of yogurt and follow the same process.
+But if you aren’t into making your own yogurt, you can just as easily buy the large tubs of whatever yogurt you prefer and follow the same process.
 You’ll still be saving money over buying the single-serving versions.